ManoShu/SGB/README.md

 The comments on the files are [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html)-compatible, and a Doxyfile is provided with the base configuration.

-Just execute `make docs` on the cloned directory to generate a HTML version of the documentation.
+Just execute `make docs` from the `build/makefile` directory to generate a HTML version of the documentation.

 The documentation will be located on the `doc/html` subdirectory.
 Open the `index.html` page to access all the generated documentation.

+## Compiler Compatibility

+The build process was tested on the following platforms:

+* Custom ARM version based on Debian Linux on Next Thing Co.'s Pocket C.H.I.P., `uname -a` results in `Linux USER_NAME 4.4.13-ntc-mlc #1 SMP Thu Nov 3 01:28:54 UTC 2016 armv7l GNU/Linux` (Makefile)
+* x86 Ubuntu installed on a Virtual Machine, uname result: `Linux USER_NAME 4.8.0-22-generic #24-Ubuntu SMP Sat Oct 8 09:14:42 UTC 2016 i686 i686 i686 GNU/Linux` (Makefile)
+* x86 on Windows using Visual Studio 2015 Community, using SDL2 x86 pre-built binaries.
+Windows version 1607 (aka Windows 10)

 ## TODOs

 * Documentation on the private section of the classes and the new few public methods;
 * Review naming conventions for the entire project;
-* Check compatibility of the build process on other platforms (vs-c++, mingw);
+* Check compatibility on other platforms (MinGW, OSX, Android, Raspberry PI);

 ## External Resources